Greginkansas/-openhab-openhab1wiki/DD-WRT-Binding.md

 For installation of the binding, please see Wiki page [[Bindings]].

 Adapt your openhab.cfg to your configuration:<BR>
-## IP address of ddwrt to connect to
+IP address of ddwrt to connect to
     ddwrt:ip=192.168.1.1
     ddwrt:port=23

-## you need to configure the user and password of your ddwrt
+You need to configure the user and password of your ddwrt
     ddwrt:username=root
     ddwrt:password=xxxxxxx

-## Interface for the 2.4 GHz wifi
+Interface for the 2.4 GHz wifi
     ddwrt:interface_24=ath0
-## Interface for the 5 GHz wifi
+Interface for the 5 GHz wifi
     ddwrt:interface_50=ath1
-## Virtuall-Interface for the guest wifi
+Virtuall-Interface for the guest wifi
     ddwrt:interface_guest=ath0.1

 ## Prepare your ddwrt device